Uncovering the effect of RNA polymerase steric interactions on gene expression noise: analytical distributions of nascent and mature RNA numbers: Summary and Discussion

 \textit{The constitutive model with RNAP volume exclusion.} For the constitutive model with RNAP volume exclusion, we obtained an exact expression for the distribution of nascent RNA number in the steady state.
 The shape of this distribution is strongly determined by the RNAP density $\rho$, which equals the average probability of a gene segment being occupied by an RNAP.
 The distribution is very close to a binomial distribution in the initiation-limited ($\rho<1/2$) and termination-limited ($\rho>1/2$) regimes, but differs substantially from the binomial distribution at the coexistence line between the initiation-limited and termination-limited regimes, and in the elongation-limited regime ($\rho=1/2$).
 A direct consequence of the excluded volume interactions between RNAPs is that the nascent RNA number distribution is sub-Poissonian.
 Consequently, the Fano factor of the nascent RNA number ranges between $0$ when $\rho\rightarrow 1$ and $1$ when $\rho\rightarrow 0$.
 In contrast, the delay constitutive model predicts a Poisson distribution of the nascent RNA number whose Fano factor equals exactly $1$.
 We note that the Poisson distribution is a special limit of the binomial distribution when the RNAP density is small and the gene length is large.
 Hence, the two models are expected to agree when the RNAP density is low.
+A similar result that the nascent RNA number distribution becomes sub-Poissonian due to excluded-volume interaction has been obtained before using stochastic simulations of the TASEP in which RNAPs occupy more than one lattice site \cite{Ali2020}.

 The distribution of the mature RNA number was computed in the renewal approximation, in which the correlations between waiting times between successive termination events are ignored.
 This approximation allowed us to map the production and degradation of mature RNA to a queuing process.
 The distribution of mature RNA number was computed analytically using known results from queuing theory.
 This distribution is also sub-Poissonian, whereby its Fano factor ranges from $3/4$ in the elongation-limited regime to $1$ when $\rho\rightarrow 0$ or $\rho\rightarrow 1$.
 In contrast, the delay constitutive model predicts a Poisson distribution whose Fano factor equals exactly $1$.
 Our results also show that the Fano factor of the nascent RNA number is less than that of the mature RNA number, implying that a signature of RNAP volume exclusion effects (the sub-Poissonian nature of fluctuations) is gradually erased as RNA progresses through its life cycle.